25th Signal Battalion (United States): Battalion history

 From October 1991 through July 1992, the 25th Signal Battalion was responsible for supporting most of the XVIII Airborne Corps' communications missions while the other three battalions within the brigade underwent Mobile Subscriber Equipment (MSE) fielding.
 In March 1992, the 514th Signal Company was attached to the 25th Signal Battalion.
 In August 1992, the battalion was called upon to deploy to southern Florida to aid in the recovery of the area after the destruction caused by Hurricane Andrew.
 The battalion provided key command and control communications to units assisting in the restoration of the area.
 It also provided soldiers to help with cleanup efforts and other humanitarian actions.

 On 16 March 1993, the battalion received a notification to inactivate with an effective date of 16 October 1993.
 Elements of the 25th Signal Battalion and 514th Signal Company remained after the inactivation and were reassigned to the 327th Signal Battalion under a new organizational concept supporting force protection warfare.
 Bravo Company of the 25th Signal Battalion was reflagged as Delta Company 327th.

 On 1 September 2003, the 25th Signal Battalion reactivated in Qatar at As Saliyah, near Doha.
 The Brigade Commander, Colonel John M. Blaine III presented the colors to Lieutenant Colonel Leith A. Benedict to reactivate the battalion in the midst of Operation Iraqi Freedom and Operation Enduring Freedom.
 On 16 October 2003, the battalion was officially activated by Headquarters Department of the Army, Permanent Orders Number 180-7.
 The mission of the Battalion is to maintain a combat-ready, forward stationed Signal Battalion tasked to install, operate, maintain, protect strategic sustaining bases and tactical C4I systems in support of USCENTCOM combatant and non-combatant forces, coalition allies and other US government agencies.
 Upon activation, the battalion assumed command of the 580th and 550th Signal companies from the 54th Signal Battalion stationed at Camp Doha, Kuwait.

-The 25th is currently deployed to Afghanistan as the primary source of signal support for Operation Freedom's Sentinel (OFS) and Resolute Support (RS).
+In 2021 the 25th Signal Battalion completed its deployment to Afghanistan as the primary source of signal support for Operation Freedom's Sentinel (OFS) and Resolute Support (RS).